How to fireproof a house

 The estimated cost of construction is between A$400,000 and $450,000.
 We deployed several strategies to keep costs down:

-- the house is designed to be energy and water independent, so will not need city utilities
+- The house is designed to be energy and water independent, so will not need city utilities

-- it uses common construction techniques and is based on the construction industry standard for sheeting, so won’t require specialized builders and won’t waste any material
+- It uses common construction techniques and is based on the construction industry standard for sheeting, so won’t require specialized builders and won’t waste any material

-- rammed earth is relatively inexpensive because it can be sourced in many locations, often for free.
+- Rammed earth is relatively inexpensive because it can be sourced in many locations, often for free.
 We also envision using recycled materials wherever possible.

 Aesthetically speaking, the design also presents an elegant domestic space, one that’s flexible enough it can easily be adapted to almost any site.